deepbsd/advanced-css-course/README.md

 # Dave's Clone of Jonas' Udemy Advanced CSS Course

-Hopefully I'm not trying to commit to his repo...
-This should be my fork of it with my assignment completions...
+I'm trying to take my CSS skills to the next level with this little course.
+Looks like we're working through three projects using cool CSS technologies, and I should be learning those along with the class.